Neural-Network Chemical Emulator for First-Star Formation: Robust Iterative Predictions over a Wide Density Range: Discussion

 DeepONet prediction also reduces the standard deviation of computational times by more than two orders of magnitude.
 The large spread observed in numerical integration is due to its sensitivity to the initial state: samples far from equilibrium require many substeps for numerical integration.
 Such variability limits parallel efficiency because faster cells must wait for slower ones.

 In addition, we measure the GPU computational times for DeepONet prediction, combining all $5.12\times10^{5}$ input samples into a single batch processed at once.
 On the GPU, DeepONet prediction is more than three (two) orders of magnitude faster than numerical integration (DeepONet predictions on the CPU).
+In the measurement, we use an NVIDIA RTX A6000 with 10,752 CUDA cores.
+We also test smaller batch sizes and find that the computational time does not change significantly until the batch size becomes smaller than 5,000, suggesting that the GPU becomes saturated around a batch size of $\sim$5,000.

 These results suggest that NN emulators, such as our DeepONet model, are well suited to large-scale parallel simulations owing to their low variance in computational times.
 Furthermore, such emulators have the potential to enable even faster modeling of thermochemical evolution in GPU-accelerated simulations.